 The Church solemnly remembers the day of John's beheading with prayer and fasting [August 29].
 We are asked to follow his example, and we are urged to fearlessly defend God's laws.
 We must never waver in protection of the sacred truths upon which our entire Christian faith is based.

-The words quoted above seem harmless enough, pretty standard fare for the backs of church bulletins, giving us some examples and then urging us to imitate them, something to read while getting settled into the pew to enjoy the service, I mean, to participate in the service.
+The words quoted above (from a church bulletin) seem harmless enough, giving us some examples and then urging us to imitate them, something to read while getting settled into the pew to enjoy the service, I mean, to participate in the service.
 What caught my eye and ear was the words in the very last paragraph, ‘we are urged to fearlessly defend God's laws.
 We must never waver in protection of the sacred truths upon which our entire Christian faith is based.’
 And quick as lightning, the Christian equivalent of Islamic jihad came to mind—the Crusades, and every other ‘Christian’ application of this admonition to ‘fearlessly defend’ and ‘never waver in protection’ of the truth of our faith and our God.
 Terrorism in the name of God, even if you are not literally killing those you think are offending God's laws, but only emotionally maiming them, is still, when compared to the words of Jesus Christ, the service of satan, who is called ‘the accuser’ in the book of Revelation (12:10).

 My mind quickly reinterpreted what I had just read, as I have tried to apply it in my own life.
 For me, to ‘fearlessly defend God's laws’ is to live my life in a way that proves the righteousness of God, so that if someone had no access to the bible, whether through mere ignorance of its contents or by prejudice against it, they could ‘read’ the laws of God in observing my behavior.
 Stop!
 I am not saying I do this faultlessly or consistently, but this is my intention, and in spite of my human weakness and ability to sin, by God's grace I sometimes succeed.
 The same is true of the principle to ‘never waver in protection of the sacred truths,’ again, I believe with the surest certainty, that this means that it is our responsibility as Christians to be a good witness.
 And a witness to what?
 Why, nothing else but what the holy gospel really is, not a religious perfectionism or a moral righteousness that we impose on others, but what holy apostle Paul says it is, ‘Remember the good news that I carry, Jesus Christ risen from the dead’ (2 Timothy 2:8 JB).